 Overnight field trips start in 3rd grade and are an important and required part of the curriculum.
-In addition to the complete Medication and Administration Authorization Forms, parents are required to fill out and return Permission Forms by the deadline.
+In addition to the complete Medication and Administration Authorization Forms, parents are required to fill out and return Permission Forms by the deadline which is much in advance of the trip.
 No child may participate without a signed permission slip.